 Since its founding, the clinic, which manages both acute and chronic illnesses, has provided care in more than 250,000 patient visits.
 Last year alone, its small staff of six provided comprehensive medical services to more than 2,500 people.

-"Health care is an essential part of this mission," said Reverend Andy Bales, chief cxecutive officer of the Union Rescue Mission.
-"While it is important to get people off the street and give them shelter and food, many of our guests have a lot of medical complications due to their time on the streets.
+“Health care is an essential part of this mission,” said Reverend Andy Bales, chief executive officer of the Union Rescue Mission.
+“While it is important to get people off the street and give them shelter and food, many of our guests have a lot of medical complications due to their time on the streets.
 And these issues, if not addressed, can hold them back from allowing them to move out of homelessness.
-The care provided by the clinic over the past 30 years has really made a difference in people’s lives."
+The care provided by the clinic over the past 30 years has really made a difference in people’s lives.”

-Lessons from skid row
+Lessons from Skid Row

 The men, women and children struggling to survive on the streets often face more complex medical issues and chronic diseases such as diabetes or high blood pressure.

 “Simple things become complex and out of control because these individuals don’t access care until it becomes urgent,” said Courtney Lyder, dean of the UCLA School of Nursing.
 “When you don’t know where you will get your next meal or where will you sleep each night, it’s hard to think about taking care of your health.”

 “When an individual comes to the clinic for the first time, it is usually because their chronic condition has become an emergent or urgent situation and reflects years of inadequate medical care,” said Dr. Mary Marfisee, medical director for the clinic.
 “They may have run out of their medications, or their blood sugar may be sky-high because they’ve lost their insulin and don’t have funds to get any more.
 They might have spent all night waiting to be seen in a hospital emergency room, only never to be seen.